ooni/probe-cli/internal/enginenetx/DESIGN.md

 Its `LookupTactics` algorithm is quite simple:

-1. we arrange for short circuiting cases in which the `domain` argument contains an IP address to "resolve" exactly that IP address (thus emulating what `getaddrinfo` would do when asked to "resolve" an IP address);
+1. we short circuit the cases in which the `domain` argument contains an IP address to "resolve" exactly that IP address (thus emulating what `getaddrinfo` would do when asked to "resolve" an IP address);

-2. for each resolved address, we generate tactics in the most straightforward way, e.g., where the `SNI` and `VerifyHostname` equal the `domain`.
+2. for each resolved address, we generate tactics where the `SNI` and `VerifyHostname` equal the `domain`.

 Using this policy alone is functionally equivalent to combining a DNS lookup operation with TCP connect and TLS handshake operations.